Updated Sept 20, 2021

 Links & Resources:

-Below you will find helpful links to guidelines and resources.
+Below you will find a few helpful links to guidelines and resources.
 We ask that you please review the resources with your athlete so they are aware of what is expected before coming to practice/games.
-Guidelines are ever changing so we ask that you stay informed with local and state guidelines as well as the CDC Recommendations.
+Guidelines continue to change so we ask that you stay informed with local and state guidelines as well as the CDC Recommendations.